anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

 ## The compilation method - normalization

-Currently, the Juvix compiler uses a straightforward method to translate Juvix programs to VampIR code: it simply computes the full [normal form](normal-form) of the `main` function.
+Currently, the Juvix compiler uses a straightforward method to translate Juvix programs to Vamp-IR code: it simply computes the full [normal form](normal-form) of the `main` function.
 Because of the restrictions we imposed on its type, the normal form of the `main` function must be an applicative expression built up from variables, constants and arithmetic and boolean operations.
-Such an expression can be directly translated to the VampIR input format.
+Such an expression can be directly translated to the Vamp-IR input format.

 The disadvantage of performing full normalization is that it may super-exponentially blow up the size of the program.
 As explained below, this applies in particular to branching recursive functions with at least two recursive calls.